Saransh3041/Credit-Card-Customer-Transaction-Dashboard/README.md

 ## Dashboard Features
 - **Business Problem -** The company spends millions of dollars on marketing campaigns, customer awareness programs, and strategies to increase total spending, yet it still faces challenges in expanding and building a strong presence across different states in North America.As a result, identifying underperforming regions, optimizing strategic efforts, and driving balanced market expansion becomes a major challenge.

+- **Goal Of Dashboard -** To provide a clear view of customer spending behavior, financial risk, and regional performance across North America.

 **Sales & Profit**